mazensoufi/hugo_academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - Medical Imaging
-- Image Processing
+- Image Processing and Computer Vision
-- Deep Learning
+- Artificial Intelligence and Deep Learning
+- Big Data

 # Education to show in About widget
 education: